Context

 Adaptation

-The Paris Agreement recognizes that adaptation is an integral part of the global response to climate change but despite the increase in global financing for adaptation, it remains far below the levels required.
-Climate Policy Initiative tracked only US$46 billion of annual financing for adaptation globally on average in 2019/20, compared to US$571 billion for climate mitigation.
-The vast majority of this funding came from public actors and was invested domestically (especially in Asia).
+The Paris Agreement recognizes that adaptation is an integral part of the global response to climate change, but despite the increase in global financing for adaptation, it remains far below the levels required.
+The Global Center for Adaptation found that global adaptation finance decreased from 7% in 2019–2020 to 5% of total climate finance in 2021–2022.
+In absolute terms, annual adaptation finance in 2021–2022 totaled US$63 billion, increasing by 28% from the previous period.
+Climate mitigation finance, in contrast, saw much faster levels of growth.
+The vast majority of adaptation funding came from public actors and was invested domestically, especially in Asia.

 In 2021, HICs made the commitment to help vulnerable countries adapt to climate change by agreeing to double their assistance to adaptation to reach US$40 billion by 2025.
 Without a much greater focus and funding for climate adaptation in LMICs, the expected increase in natural disasters and humanitarian crises is likely to roll back progress in key development sectors.

 Bilateral donor funding makes up an important part of the funding for adaptation for LMICs.
 The advantage of directly channeled funding is that it more often takes the form of grants, lessening the debt burdens of LMICs.
-It can also better support current adaptation programming which is often not well-suited to debt financing yet with most projects estimated to not yet provide a clear financial return on investment.
+It can also better support current adaptation programming which is typically not yet well-suited to debt financing, with most projects estimated to not yet providing a clear financial return on investment.

 What are the key debates and topics surrounding climate adaptation?